-- Chipkan style Sherwanis: These types are inspired from the Royal Mughal period.
-With a kurta beneath, they have a small vest-like jacket, usually of a contrasting colour and is paired with churidars.
+Chikan Style Sherwanis: These types are inspired by the Royal Mughal period.
+They have a small vest-like jacket with a kurta beneath, usually contrasting color, and paired with churidars.

-- Indo western Sherwani: these Sherwanis are shorter in length than the usual Sherwanis.
+Indo Western Sherwani: Indo Western Sherwani is shorter in length than the usual sherwanis.
 They have a very modern look about them and are suitable for all occasions.

-- Achkan Sherwanis: These are the most common Sherwanis.
+Achkan Sherwanis: These are the most common sherwanis.
 They are knee-length jackets with a royal look.
-They are mostly tight-fitted jackets and go best with churidars.
+They are primarily tight-fitted jackets and go best with churidars.

-- Angrakha Sherwanis: They are quite common for weddings with heavily embroidered front panels and bejewelled appliqués.
+Angrakha Sherwanis: They are pretty standard for weddings with heavily embroidered front panels and bejeweled appliqués.
 Many of them come with matching stoles and churidars.

-- Printed modern Sherwanis: they are a modern variation.
-They are also designer Sherwanis but also have a really classy look.
+Printed Modern Sherwanis: They are a modern variation.
+They are also designer Sherwanis but also have a classy look.
 They go well with salwar pants too.
 Heavy embroidery and simple looking ones, both varieties are available.

-- Pakistani Sherwani: These types are long but they end just above the knees.
-They are mostly bandh-galas, with intricate designs and embroidery.
-Both salwars and churidars go well with these.
-They have works all over the piece.
-They can be worn with or without a stole.
+Pakistani Sherwani: These are long, but they end just above the knees.
+They are primarily bandhgalas, with intricate designs and embroidery.
+Both salwars and churidars as bottom wear go well with these sherwanis.
+They have worked all over the piece.
+Pakistani sherwani can be worn with or without a stole.

-- Anarkali Style Sherwani: this type of Sherwani has a royal Rajput look about it.
+Anarkali Style Sherwani: This type of sherwani has a royal Rajput look about it.
 It has a kurta that ends with flair and a frock style, very much like women's anarkali style kameez.
-They are knee-length and come with a tight-fitted jacket over it.
+They are knee-length and come with a tight-fitted jacket over them.
 They look best with matching churidars.

-- Rajasthani Sherwani: They are the true royal spirit of ethnic wear.
-They Sherwanis come in excellent zardousi designs, with real precious stone works.
-The collars differ but the material is usually silk.
+Rajasthani Sherwani: They are the true royal spirit of ethnic wear.
+The sherwanis come in excellent zardozi designs, with real precious stone works.
+The collars differ, but the material is usually silk.
 They are gorgeous and perfect for weddings.
 You will also get matching stoles and turbans with the ensemble.

-- Pathani Sherwanis: They are mostly worn by Pathans back in the day but are now very common.
-They are a little loose fitting kurtas with salwar pants, and a waist-coat, now known as a Nehru jacket with the suit.
+Pathani Sherwanis: They are worn mainly by Pathans back in the day but are now very common.
+They are little loose-fitting kurtas with salwar pants and a waist-coat, now known as a nehru jacket with the suit.
 These also give the person a very classy and modern look.